Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Conclusions and discussion

 The mechanism underlying the instability of TWs may take different forms.
-We found that unstable periodic TWs in system \cref{eq:MeanField} deform in a particular way that causes their wave amplitudes to oscillate in time.
+We found that unstable periodic TWs in system~\cref{eq:MeanField} deform in a particular way that causes their wave amplitudes to oscillate in time.
 We introduced a heuristic criterion for the instability of periodic TWs and used it as a benchmark to measure the growth rate in the laboratory frame.
-Comparing the growth rate in the laboratory frame against the largest temporal eigenvalue $\lambda_{max}$ suggests that the rightmost eigenvalue of the essential spectrum captures the long term spatiotemporal behaviour of unstable periodic TWs in system \cref{eq:MeanField}.
+Comparing the growth rate in the laboratory frame against the largest temporal eigenvalue $\lambda_{max}$ suggests that the rightmost eigenvalue of the essential spectrum captures the long term spatiotemporal behaviour of unstable periodic TWs in system~\cref{eq:MeanField}.

-Spiral waves in the two-dimensional Rock-Paper-Scissors model are closely related to the periodic TWs.
+Spiral waves in the two-dimensional Rock--Paper--Scissors model are closely related to the periodic TWs.
 Away from the core, the solutions appear to converge asymptotically to a train of periodic TWs.
 These periodic solutions typically have relatively short wavelengths.
-Our preliminary results demonstrate that the stability of the two-dimensional SWs can be predicted by the stability analysis of the associated one-dimensional periodic TWs.
+Our results demonstrate that the stability of the two-dimensional SWs can be predicted by the stability analysis of the associated one-dimensional periodic TWs.
 This is expected since the onset of instability of SWs coincides with that of the associated periodic TWs \cite{sandstede2000absolute}.

-Numerical continuation of spiral waves in reaction-diffusion models has been conducted by \cite{bar2003, barkley1992, Bordyugov2007, Dodson}.
-Barkley \cite{barkley1992} developed a numerical method for continuing rotating spiral waves by discretizing on an equidistant polar grid. {B{\"a}r et. al. \cite{bar2003} performed a pseudo-arclength continuation method to study the existence and stability of spiral waves in a modified Barkley model.
+Numerical continuation of spiral waves in reaction-diffusion models has been conducted in \cite{bar2003, barkley1992, Bordyugov2007, Dodson}.
+Barkley \cite{barkley1992} developed a numerical method for continuing rotating spiral waves by discretization on an equidistant polar grid.
+B{\"a}r et al. \cite{bar2003} performed a pseudo-arclength continuation method to study the existence and stability of spiral waves in a modified Barkley model.
 Bordyugov and Engel \cite{Bordyugov2007} described in detail a numerical method for computing and continuing rigidly rotating spiral waves by solving for a large boundary value problem in Fourier space.
 Dodson and Sandstede \cite{Dodson} used a continuation scheme to analyze the spectral properties of spiral waves and investigate the underlying mechanisms for instabilities.
-An appealing direction for future work is to perform continuation-based techniques to study the existence and stability of spiral wave solutions in system \cref{eq:MeanField}.
+Performing continuation-based techniques to study the existence and stability of spiral wave solutions in system~\cref{eq:MeanField} is ongoing work \cite{hasan2020numerical}.